Karthi-Govindharaju/Web_server/README.md

 # AIM:

-To develop a simple webserver to serve html programming pages.
+To develop a simple webserver to serve html programming frameworks

 ## DESIGN STEPS: